 If you’re not fully assured of the cup lifestyle, perhaps a little more reading on menstrual cups vs tampons would be more appropriate!

-Should I go for superabsorbent or light?
+Should you go for superabsorbent or light?
 Applicator or non-applicator?
 Plastic or cardboard applicator?
 Which is the best brand of tampons for beginners?

-If you’re a little bit overwhelmed in the tampon choice department, I have two factors for you to keep in mind when looking for the best tampons for beginners:
+If you’re a little bit overwhelmed at the tampon choice department, I have two factors for you to keep in mind when looking for the best ones for newbies:

 - Absorbency level